MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ## Try Windows Server containers

-Ready to begin leveraging the awesome power of containers?
-The following articles will help you get started:

-To set up a container on Windows Server, see the [Windows Server quickstart](../quick-start/quick-start-windows-server.md).

-To set up a container on Windows 10, see [Get Started: Configure Your Environment for Containers](../quick-start/set-up-environment.md?tabs=Windows-10-Client).
+To get started with containers on Windows Server or Windows 10, see [Get Started: Configure Your Environment for Containers](../quick-start/set-up-environment.md).